Glenview Creek

 Glenview Creek flows on the eastern side of Glenview, Illinois, in the County of Cook.
 It now originates just south of Glenview Road and alongside the abandoned Skokie Subdivision of the Union Pacific Railroad (formerly Chicago & North Western) right of way.
 Glenview Creek flows in a west by southwest direction for approximately 3/4 of a mile to where it enters the Middle Fork of the North Branch of the Chicago River in Harms Woods.

 A 1910 map shows Glenview Creek had an arm that at one time originated near the current intersection of the Edens Expressway and Old Orchard Road (formerly Harrison Street), then farmland.
 This long arm arising in the south is labeled as a ditch which crosses Harrison Street twice before heading north towards the main stem near Glenview Road.
-Another arm travels from the northeast to the southwest where it joins the arm coming up from Harrison Street at Glenview Road.
+Another arm travels from the northeast to the southwest where it joins the arm coming up from Harrison Street on Glenview Road.
 The Chicago & North Western (C&NW) tracks cross on a trestle four feet high over the creek per the map label.
 The map gives a key coordinate, showing the trestle over Glenview Creek being precisely 1800 feet north of Harrison Street which validates its identity and location.

 Valuation photos taken by the C&NW from approximately 1926 show two pairs of wooden trestles-one set for the C&NW and another set for the parallel Chicago, North Shore, & Milwaukee (CNS&M, this line was constructed in 1925)-spanning Glenview Creek just south of Glenview Road.
 The original captions on the photos clearly label the creek as "Glenview Creek."

 Plans to bury Glenview Creek emerge as soon as 1933.
 A Glenview View article from September 15, 1933 states:

 "The larger of the two projects is for the installation of storm sewer drains in that part of the village lying east of Harms Road.
 This job was authorized some time ago, but never completed.
 The cost is approximately $80,000.
 The other project calls for the completion of the sanitary sewer system immediately east of the Skokie [CNS&M] tracks and lying along the Wilmette boundary line.
 This work, costing about $10,000, was also unfinished.
 Both are special assessment projects."

 In 1935 the Village of Glenview awaited approval of a Works Progress Administration set of public works projects to put people to work.
 According to the Glenview View newspaper: